Texas Success Initiative Assessment 2.0 (TSIA2)

 For TSIA2 scores from another school sent to Texas State

-If you need to request TSIA2 scores taken elsewhere for reporting to Texas State, you should fill out the Texas State TSIP Office's TSIA2 Score Search Request.
+If you need to request TSIA2 scores taken elsewhere for reporting to Texas State, you should fill out the form on the TSI Office's site to Submit TSI Scores.